sciZer0/7/v/README.md

 Don't be an orthodox person.

-For now, Bitcoin has this idealized triple idea of (1) a fixed-supply token,  (2) immutability of the codebase and (3) robust but extremely-inefficient  consensus — first two ones of which, (1) and (2), by the way, do not even exist in reality at the moment.
+For now, Bitcoin just has this idealized triple idea of (1) a fixed-supply token,  (2) immutability of the codebase and (3) robust but extremely-inefficient  consensus — first two ones of which, (1) and (2), by the way, do not even exist in reality at the moment.

-All we need is a new, greater idea of a highly-decentralized,  decreasing-supply token with higly-efficient consensus.
+In order to surpass the Bitcoin blockchain in each key aspect, all we need is a new, greater idea.
+For example, the idea about a highly-decentralized, decreasing-supply token with higly-efficient consensus.
 And here, the Vote blockchain comes into play.

 <b>About the Vote Blockchain</b>